GrahamCHill/Projection/py_backend_logic/DATABASE.md

 ## Overview

-The application supports two database backends:
+The application uses PostgreSQL as its database backend:
-1. **SQLite** (default) - A file-based database that requires no additional setup
+- **PostgreSQL** - A powerful, open-source object-relational database system with over 30 years of active development
-2. **MySQL** - A more robust database system for production environments
+- Provides robustness, performance, and advanced features for production environments

-The system is designed to allow easy switching between these database types when initially setting up an instance.
+- Supports complex queries, foreign keys, and many other features

 ## Configuration